mantrabrain/ultimate-watermark/readme.txt

 1. Upload the `ultimate-watermark` folder to the `/wp-content/plugins/` directory or install directly through the plugin installer.
 2. Activate the plugin through the 'Plugins' menu in WordPress or by using the link provided by the plugin installer

+== Frequently asked questions ==

+= How to setup Ultimate Watermark Plugin ? =
+Simply, Just install it from plugin area of your dashboard and navigate Ultimate Watermark Menu.
+Then check the following options.
+i.
+Enable Automatic watermarking From General Setting [ This settings is for new images not for old already uploaded images ] ii.
+Enable Manual Watermarking From General Setting - [ If you want to add bulk watermark from media , you can enable this setting ] iii.
+Select Watermark For (Image Sizes ) From General Setting [ You have to select any of the image size to add watermark on that image size ] iv.
+Choose Watermark Image from Watermark Image settings tab ( You can just add watermark image ) You just finished the minimal setup for Ultimate Watermark plugin.
+There are more features and settings there.
+They are not mandatory but you can try if you need those features.

 == Screenshots ==
 1. General Settings
 2. Watermark Image Settings